Why Your Choice of Cephalometric Software Matters

 Cephio

 The analysis library is the smallest among the tools reviewed here, which limits its utility for clinicians who need Jarabak, Kim, Holdaway, or other specialised modules.
-Cloud storage for all patient data applies, and the subscription pricing — while not publicly disclosed in detail — adds a recurring cost for a relatively limited feature set.
+All patient data is cloud-stored, and the per-image pricing makes Cephio attractive for low-volume use but increasingly costly as case volume grows.

 Who BCeph Is Built For